leangjia/blender_docs/manual/editors/preferences/interface.rst

 Resolution Scale
    Adjusts the size of fonts and buttons relative to the automatically detected DPI.
    During typical usage, you may prefer to use zoom which is available in many parts of Blender interface.

 Line Width
    Scale of lines and points in the interface e.g. button outlines, edges and vertex points in the 3D Viewport.

    Thin, Auto, Thick

 Splash Screen
    Display the :ref:`splash` when starting Blender.
-Tooltips
-   When enabled, a tooltip will appear when your mouse pointer is over a control.
-   This tip explains the function of what is under the pointer, gives the associated hotkey (if any).
-Python Tooltips
-   Displays a property's Python information below the tooltip.

 .. _prefs-interface-dev-extras: